dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

 consistent with standard Dylan functions over sequences, such as :drm:`copy-sequence`.
-The :gf:`read-to-end` function is one of a number of convenient utility functions for operating on streams and returns all the elements up to the end of the stream from the stream’s current position.
+The :gf:`read-to-end` function is one of a number of convenient utility functions for operating on streams and returns all the elements up to the end of the stream from the stream's current position.

 Streams, growing sequences, and object identity